XENODU Virtual Environments

 BBC Public Outreach

-Developed in collaboration with BBC, our specially designed sensory space installations have recorded participants' experiences, thoughts and feelings on a range of issues and have acquired somewhat of a cult status whilst touring to various public spaces around the UK.
+With BBC, our interactive pods have recorded participants' experiences, thoughts and feelings on a range of issues and have acquired somewhat of a cult status whilst touring to various public spaces around the UK.

-In partnership with BBC, cinema goers visiting Odeon cinemas were invited by one of our sensory spaces (which housed the voice of Dave a.k.a.
+In partnership with Odeon Cinemas, cinema goers were invited by one of our BBC pods (which housed the voice of 'Dave' a.k.a.
 Digital Audio Visual Experience) to talk about films they had seen recently with other surprise appearances including visits to public libraries, exhibitions, events and various schools and colleges.

-BBC Northern Ireland has also toured one of our sensory space installations to the Ulster Museum in Belfast and other public spaces for key events and issues such as education, policing, sport, culture, politics and community development as well as being used as a sustainable way to gather content for BBC broadcasts.
+BBC Northern Ireland has also toured one of our pods to the Ulster Museum in Belfast and other public spaces for key events and issues such as education, policing, sport, culture, politics and community development as well as being used as a sustainable way to gather content for BBC broadcasts.

 Student Experiential Learning

-Students in schools and colleges have been taking a creative approach to learning through using our sensory space installations to share their thoughts whilst immersed in a virtual world.
+Students in schools and colleges have been taking a creative approach to learning through using our 'Sensory Space' pods to share their thoughts whilst immersed in a virtual world.

 Nigel Youngman, Vice Principal at City Academy Norwich said; "This has been an exciting opportunity for us to look at the power of technology in helping our pupils to explore creativity.
 Working with new technologies gives our pupils wonderful possibilities and with Digital Technology as our specialism, it is precisely the sort of creative project we should be doing."